Cheap Northern Ireland electricity

 If you live in the Greater Belfast area, you are able to switch gas supplier, unlike those in the Ten Towns or West areas.

-While switching at the moment might not save you money, if you do change supplier, the process is largely the same as for electricity.
-You have the same rights, including the 10 working day cooling-off period, and the same guarantee that the switch will be completed within 15 working days after the cooling-off period.
+If you do change supplier, the process is largely the same as for electricity.
+You have the same rights, including the 10 working day cooling-off period, and the switching process should also take two to four weeks from when you apply.

 • I'm in debt – can I still switch gas?